For more information about studying abroad, you can find a complete eBook on studying abroad in London here.

 The first step was to buy a used car because I couldn’t practice without one.
+I also needed a driving handbook (I would recommend this one) and a freaking lot of chocolate.
 Once that was sorted, I enlisted the help of my boyfriend who had been driving here for almost a decade.
 Unfortunately, while I love him and am very thankful for his risking his life to teach me, I was too much of a nervous wreck for it to go smoothly.
 Our conversations in the car usually went something like this:

 Me: “Oh my god, oh my god.
 I’m so nervous.”

 Him: “You’re doing fine.
 Just don’t get so far to the left.”

 Him: “I’m not shouting at you.
 OH MY GOD, WHY ARE YOU DRIVING ME INTO A BUSH?!”

 Me, almost crying: “I CAN’T DO THIS, MAKE IT STOP, MAKE IT STOP!”

 Me, now actually crying: “I HATE THIS.
 I’M MOVING BACK TO AMERICA!”